saxmjn/notebook/web3/danksharding.md

 - A limit of 1 MB per block plus an extra 300 bytes per transaction (theoretical max: ~1.4 MB)

 ![[Screenshot 2024-05-18 at 2.19.35 PM.png]]

+#### Why there was a cap on max CALLDATA per block in EIP-4488?
+Today, the average block size [is 60-90 kB](https://etherscan.io/chart/blocksize), but the _maximum_ block size is `30M / 16 = 1,875,000` bytes (plus about a kilobyte of block and tx overhead).
+Simply decreasing the calldata gas cost from 16 to 3 would increase the maximum block size to 10M bytes.
+This would push the Ethereum p2p networking layer to unprecedented levels of strain and risk breaking the network; some previous live tests of ~500 kB blocks a few years ago had already taken down a few bootstrap nodes.
+So it was viable to cap it to 1.4 worst case block size while preventing most of the security risk.

 ---